Saturday 20th March

 7:00 pm – 11:00 pm

 Robyn Hitchcock is one of England’s most enduring contemporary singer/songwriters and live performers.
 A surrealist poet, talented guitarist, cult artist and musician’s musician, Hitchcock is among alternative rock’s father figures and is the closest thing the genre has to a Bob Dylan (not coincidentally his biggest musical inspiration).

-Since founding the art-rock band The Soft Boys in 1976, Robyn has recorded more than 20 albums as well as starred in Storefront Hitchcock an in concert film recorded in New York and directed by Jonathan Demme.
+Since founding the art-rock band The Soft Boys in 1976, Robyn has recorded more than 20 albums as well as starred in Storefront Hitchcock a concert film recorded in New York and directed by Jonathan Demme.

-Blending folk and psychedelia with a wry British nihilism, Robyn describes his songs as “paintings you can listen to”.
+Blending folk and psychedelia with a wry British nihilism, Robyn describes his songs as ‘paintings you can listen to’.
 His most recent album is self-titled and marks his 21st release as a solo artist.
-Out on April 21 2017, the album is produced by Brendan Benson (The Raconteurs).
+Released in 2017, the album is produced by Brendan Benson (The Raconteurs).
 Hitchcock describes it as a “ecstatic work of negativity with nary a dreary groove”.

 Presented by Green Mind

 This is a seated event, and seats are unreserved.

 Under 14s to be accompanied by an adult

 £19.80 inc. booking fee, more on the door